asmuth/brokerd/readme.md

 ========

-fyerhose is a scala-based, clusterable pub/sub daemon designed to stream json events. it allows for server-side history replay and event filtering.
+fyerhose is a scala-based, clusterable pub/sub daemon designed to stream json events. it allows for server-side history replay, event filtering and a few more advanced queries.

 Synopsis